Training and Supervision

 Group Counseling Seminar: Interns meet bi-weekly for an hour with the group counseling coordinator to discuss a wide range of topics relevant to group counseling.
 In addition, interns discuss their current group experiences in a group supervision format.

-Eating Disorder Case Conference: Interns meet for an hour weekly with the eating disorder coordinator to receive supervision on eating disorder assessment and individual treatment.
+Eating Disorder Case Conference: Interns meet for an hour weekly with the eating disorder coordinator to receive supervision and training for providing eating disorder assessment, individual, and group counseling.
+A wide variety of topics will be covered throughout the year including working with diverse populations, eating disorders therapy within different theoretical perspectives, and working within a multidisciplinary treatment team.

 Clinical Case Conference on Individual Counseling: Interns meet in a group supervisory/case conference format which focuses on their work in individual counseling.
 Case conference is an opportunity for interns to discuss clinical cases and to process their reactions in a supportive group climate.
 It is hoped interns will openly share internal reactions as they impact professional work.
 The bi-weekly meeting provides interns with an opportunity to share professional concerns and to facilitate each other's growth as practitioners.
 Each intern presents a case which includes a formal written report, a personality assessment instrument, and a tentative diagnosis as a final requirement for case conference.
 In the spring semester, interns can use their case presentation to practice their "job talks" as they are applying to jobs.